New York — Industry reaction is decidedly mixed to Blockbuster’s $1 billion-plus cash bid for Circuit City.

-Some industry observers contacted by TWICE were also unsure of the deal's merits.
-"Absent the short-term accretive benefits, it's a questionable marriage," observed Dave Workman, executive director of the PRO Group buying organization and former CEO of Wattles' Ultimate Electronics chain.
-"I'm not really sure where the benefit comes from.
-On the surface, it doesn't appear to be a match that brings a lot of strategic value to either company."
+Some industry observers contacted by TWICE were also unsure of the deal’s merits.
+“Absent the short-term accretive benefits, it’s a questionable marriage,” observed Dave Workman, executive director of the Progressive Retailers Organization (PRO) Group buying organization and former CEO of Wattles’ Ultimate Electronics chain.
+“I’m not really sure where the benefit comes from.
+On the surface, it doesn’t appear to be a match that brings a lot of strategic value to either company.”

 In a larger context, Workman said the deal signals that “the CE industry is going into a period of consolidation” along with other business sectors.
 “I think we’ll see more unexpected mergers, acquisitions and, unfortunately, closures over the next 24 to 36 months.”

 Steve Baker, industry analysis VP for The NPD Group, was also skeptical.
 “I can see some logic from the product and industry trend perspective of integrating content and hardware.
 But from a retail perspective, I’m struggling to see why it has to be one company to make that work.”